 \subsection{Methods based on textual features}

-Swe and Myo \cite{DBLP:conf/ACISicis/SweM18} introduced a blacklist approach for detecting fake accounts on online social networks.
-The blacklist is generated using topic modeling and keyword extraction methods.
-Their model doesn't require profile-based or network-based features, which in turn reduces the additional time and cost needed for feature extraction.
-The authors evaluated their method on the 1KS-10KN and Honeypot datasets.
-Clark et al. \cite{DBLP:journals/jocs/ClarkWJGDD16} employed natural language processing for automated bot detection on Twitter.
-Their model utilized human-generated natural language text to establish a criterion for identifying accounts with automated messages.
-Two datasets were collected: first, geolocated tweets from 1000 active users, known as the Geo-Tweet dataset for classifying humans and bots; second, a dataset of honeypot contents.
-They found that the model's accuracy increases with the tweet size on the Geo-Tweet dataset.
+Swe and Myo \cite{DBLP:conf/ACISicis/SweM18} introduced a blacklist-based method for detecting fake accounts on online social networks.
+They generate the blacklist using topic modeling and keyword extraction, eliminating the need for profile- or network-based features and thus reducing the time and cost of feature extraction.
+The authors evaluated their approach on the 1KS-10KN and Honeypot datasets.

+Clark et al. \cite{DBLP:journals/jocs/ClarkWJGDD16} applied natural language processing to automate bot detection on Twitter.
+Their model uses human-generated text to establish criteria for identifying accounts that post automated messages.
+They collected two datasets: geolocated tweets from 1,000 active users (the Geo-Tweet dataset) for human-versus-bot classification, and a dataset of honeypot content.
+Their findings indicate that model accuracy on the Geo-Tweet dataset increases with tweet length.